There are still nine mink farms and one chinchilla farm in the province.

 July 2021 – BC SPCA and Union of BC Indian Chiefs press the Ministry of Agriculture, Food and Fisheries and Premier for an update.

-July 2021 – Fourth outbreak of COVID-19 on a mink farm in B.C.
+July 2021 – Fourth outbreak of COVID-19 on a mink farm in B.C., found via testing of escaped mink.
 The Public Health Officer places a moratorium on new mink farms (PDF) and the province announces a review of its policies and regulations with respect to fur farms.

 August 2021 – Code of Practice for the Care and Handling of Farmed Mink extends deadline to move to larger cages.